Arania/gitpusshuten-website/content/about.md

 What is Git Pusshuten and what does it do?
 ======================

-Git Pusshuten is a Git-based deployment gem that allows you to define your deployment environment using modules.
+A Git-based application deployment tool that allows you to define your environment by utilizing modules and provision your server with basic deployment needs.

 <br />